From refugee camp to Test match: Afghanistan cricket team face India

 As cricket fans debated on Twitter, the President of Afghanistan stepped in.

 "Afghans take absolute pride in our hero, Rashid Khan.
 I am also thankful to our Indian friends for giving our players a platform to show their skills.
-Rashid reminds us whats best about Afghani.
+Rashid reminds us whats best about Afghanistan.
 He remains an asset to the cricketing world.
 No we are not giving him away," tweeted Ashraf Ghani.

 In India, where passion during cricket tournaments typically runs high, fans have taken the unusual step of embracing the rise of Afghanistan, flooding social media with messages of goodwill and support.